a-legotin/InstagramAPI-Web/README.md

 # InstagramApi
 Tokenless API for Instagram.
-Get account information, media, explore tags and user feed without any authorization, applications and other crap.
+Get account information, media, explore tags and user feed without any applications and other crap.
+This wrapper provides basic media from instagram, some of them even without authorization

-#### Current version: 1.0.0 [Under development]
+#### Current version: 1.1.* [Under development]

 #### Build status
 ----